mllev/a.dom/README.md

     ]
 ]
 ```
-`each` can takes an optional second argument:
+`each` can take an optional second argument:
 ```js
 each (item, i in items) [
     // i is the index